nf-osi/nf-metadata-dictionary/README.md

 * `Source` : Preferably a URI to an ontology source term.
 If you need help, you can do a pull request and the maintainer will help fill out the rest.
 4. If you are adding an attribute that is a valid value for another attribute, navigate to that csv file and add the term.
 5. Create a pull request (PR) and add @allaway or @anngvu as a reviewer.
-Creating the PR will perform an action to updae the [NF.csv](https://github.com/nf-osi/nf-metadata-dictionary/blob/main/NF.csv) file and the [NF.jsonld](https://github.com/nf-osi/nf-metadata-dictionary/blob/main/NF.jsonld) from the modules folder. **You do not need to edit the `NF.csv` or `NF.jsonld` directly because it will be done automatically**
+Creating the PR will perform an action to update the [NF.csv](https://github.com/nf-osi/nf-metadata-dictionary/blob/main/NF.csv) file and the [NF.jsonld](https://github.com/nf-osi/nf-metadata-dictionary/blob/main/NF.jsonld) from the modules folder. **You do not need to edit the `NF.csv` or `NF.jsonld` directly because it will be done automatically**
 7. Make any neccessary changes after the review from an outside person, and then merge to the main branch.
 8. Draft a versioned release [here](https://github.com/nf-osi/nf-metadata-dictionary/releases).
 9. Name the release with the the convention MAJOR.MINOR.PATCH.
 These releases start at v1.0.0.
 Versioning is roughly following semver.org concepts where: